tools/godep/Readme.md

 This will save a list of dependencies to the file Godeps/Godeps.json, and copy their source code into Godeps/_workspace.
 Read over its contents and make sure it looks reasonable.
-Then commit the file to version control.
+Then commit the whole Godeps directory to version control, [including _workspace](https://github.com/tools/godep/pull/123).

 #### Restore